Whiteboard Video Production is NOT dead. In fact, it's extremely engaging.

-Dr. Ricard Wiseman is pretty wise..man.
+Dr. Richard Wiseman is a pretty wise man.

 He is an award winning professor of psychology with a positive opinion on whiteboard explainer videos.